Need Aromatherapy in Your Life?

-Avicenna, a first century Persian philosopher, scientist and author of one of the most famous medical books, The Canon of Medicine, is credited with perfecting the distillation process for extracting essential oils.
-From ancient Greece, to the fall of the Roman empire, to the Renaissance, to the 1700’s, essential oils remained highly prized, precious aromatics.
+Avicenna, a first-century Persian philosopher, scientist, and author of one of the most famous medical books, The Canon of Medicine, is credited with perfecting the distillation process for extracting essential oils.
+From ancient Greece to the fall of the Roman empire, to the Renaissance, to the 1700s, essential oils remained highly prized, precious aromatics.

 Research suggests that ancient peoples had a great understanding of the intrinsic medicinal and healing properties of essential oils.
-In the more modern era, as new medical philosophies and techniques emerged, the knowledge of the powerful protective properties of certain oils were forgotten or cast aside.
+In the more modern era, as new medical philosophies and techniques emerged, the knowledge of the powerful protective properties of certain oils was forgotten or cast aside.

 Essential Oils in the United States

 In the United States, Dr. Benjamin Rush, who served as Surgeon General in the Continental Army, along with Benjamin Franklin, established our first hospital in Pennsylvania in 1751.
 The two men differed in their approach to developing a national medical system.

 While Franklin agreed with Hippocrates, Rush was of the philosophy that “Physicians were the masters of nature and that as opposed to allowing nature to follow its natural healing course, the business of healing should be taken out of her hands.”
 Until Benjamin Franklin passed in 1790, he continued to subscribe to his personal philosophy of healthy living, which included moderate diet, exercise, and self-control in all things, writing in Poor Richard’s Almanac, “Time is an herb that cures all diseases.”